 Co-founder, Serverless Days Belgium

 “One of the best resources out there to learn DynamoDB!
 Step-by-step, Alex hands you tools to add to your toolbox so you can pick the right one for your use case."

 Hi there, I'm Alex.
 I've helped thousands of developers learn DynamoDB through my site, DynamoDBGuide.com.

+I've spent the last 5 years working with DynamoDB.
 I've designed bad DynamoDB data models so you don't have to.
+This is the book I wish I had when I started.
 Learn from my mistakes to design a clean, efficient data model in DynamoDB.